On this page you can find out how to cast your vote by post at an election or referendum in the UK.

 If anyone tries to help you against your will, or force you to give them your postal vote, you should contact the police.

-If you have any other queries, ring your local electoral registration office.
+If you have any other queries, ring your local elections team.

 Do I need to apply again if I have changed address?